arturoherrero/arturoherrero.com/pages/index.md

 ## Blog

-I publish articles / notes from time to time, which you will find under the [blog][3] section.
+I publish articles/notes from time to time, which you will find under the [blog][3] section.
 This is my particular commonplace book, you can filter by [English][1] or [Spanish][2] entries.